 5. Jonathan Green Winter Rye Grass Seeds – Best for Horse paddocks

 Jonathan green’s multipurpose grass, besides pasture, can also be used for hayfields, and gardens.
-With being a forgiving source of nutrition for your livestock it’s an excellent cheap fill-in to stop soil erosion.
+Being a forgiving source of nutrition for your livestock it’s an excellent cheap fill-in to stop soil erosion.

 This winter grass takes two to three weeks to germinate after being spread evenly whether with or without any mixture.
 Kentucky and Jonathan Green’s winter ray grass is an excellent mixture for your garden.
 But remember it’s not a permanent crop.